CUSTOMER ANALYTICS2025-12-02

 Product development

-The traditional approach: A Software as a Service (SaaS) business focuses on retention rates, applying pressure to multiple departments to address the issue.
+The traditional approach: A Software-as-a-Service (SaaS) business focuses on retention rates, applying pressure across multiple departments to address the issue.

 The problem?
 A non-customer-focused product team might try to retain clients by hiding the "Cancel" link under a mountain of data.

-The rate of cancellations was reduced, but dissatisfied customers damaged the business.
+The cancellation rate was reduced, but dissatisfied customers damaged the business.

-The NPS approach: This motivates product development to thoroughly examine and enhance the user experience, which in turn builds pure loyalty.
+The NPS approach motivates product development to thoroughly examine and enhance the user experience, which, in turn, builds pure loyalty.

 Sales